rockettheme/docs/Docs/magento/start/install_magento.md

 If you wish to download a complete copy of our demo, including any widgets and/or pre-created products, you can do so by downloading a RocketLauncher from your desired theme's Download page.

 Magento does offer a paid version of its primary e-commerce software targeted towards larger online retailers for a fee.
 We do not presently support the paid version of Magento.
-At this time, we highly recommend Magento Community Edition, especially if you're getting started for the first time and would like to take advantage of RocketTheme's themes and extensions.
+At this time, we highly recommend Magento Community Edition, especially if you are getting started for the first time and would like to take advantage of RocketTheme's themes and extensions.

 >> Note: At the time this tutorial was written, Magento Community Edition 1.7.0.2 was the most recent stable release.
 An Alpha is also available for 1.8.0.0, which may include some minor changes from the tutorial found in this guide.